allanragec/InfiniteNavigationController-iOS/README.md

 ### How to use ?

-You only need to implement the StackProcotol on your view controller like:
+You only need to use the InfiniteNavigationController and need to implement the StackProcotol on your view controllers like:

     extension ViewController: StackProtocol {
         func getStateModel() -> StackItem {